simolus3/sqlite3.dart/sqlite3/README.md

 Please note that stable web support for `package:sqlite3` is restricted to Dart being compiled to JavaScript.
 Support for `dart2wasm` is experimental.
-The API is identical, but the implementation [is severly limited](https://github.com/simolus3/sqlite3.dart/issues/230).
+The API is identical, but the implementation [is severely limited](https://github.com/simolus3/sqlite3.dart/issues/230).

 ### Setup